Your cart is currently empty.

-Salt is the most essential part of any brine - wouldn't be a brine without it.
+Use ample salt.
+For a brine to be successful the solution needs to be super salty.
+Since salt crystals vary in size, the actual volume amount can vary, but most recipes suggest a ratio of 1 cup of salt per gallon of water.
+(At the very least, use ½ cup per.)
 Any salt will work here but keep in mind that not all salts are created equal.
-Table salt is a very small crystal, where sea salt or kosher salt are more coarse.
+Table salt is a small crystal, whereas sea salt or kosher salt is coarser.
 Due to smaller crystals, 1 cup of table salt weighs more than 1 cup of kosher salt which means that your brine will be more concentrated if you use table vs. kosher.
-The different types of salt won't create much of a difference in the flavor profile but could change the salinity of your brine.
+The different salts won't create much of a difference in the flavor profile but could change the salinity of your brine.

-While the turkey brine helps moisten the meat, the skin needs to be nice and dry in order to get that crispy finish.
+Let your turkey air dry for the crispiest skin.
+While the turkey brine helps moisten the meat, the skin needs to be nice and dry to get that crispy finish.

 Whether you’re making a bare-bones brine or going for an all-out flavor assault, make sure you have everything you need before the big day arrives.
 We have the brine kit, rubs, tools and hardwood pellets you need to make a next-level turkey.
 You can also find out more about creating the ultimate Thanksgiving feast, including recipes and tips & tricks, here.